MoisesLozano/final-project/readme.md

 8.11.2022 mongo db has yet to get back to me on my account. having trouble keeping the image flipped after refresh

-8.13.2022 Still attempting to get access to my account on mongodb.
+8.13.2022 Still attempting to get access to my account on mongodb.having issues with a line of code not disappearing after it was deleted in my code. unable to view my progress of further code.
+I have continued to try to debug my code however nothing seems to work for 2 hours will be needing further assistance.
+I some how was able to fix it unsure on my results since none of what i did shouldn't have worked however i am continuing my code.

+8.15.2022 I finally got access to my mongodb and have started to code in my database.
+Have to leave to las vegas for an emergency

+8.23.2022 Just got back and finishing up what i didnt finish before